Table of Contents

 TreasuryProposal

-Transfers assets from the DAO treasury.
+Transfers assets from the DAO treasury to a recipient.

 // State variables